 No one, to this writer’s knowledge, has ever contended that the church absolutely must teach by means of the class arrangement.
 To advocate such would involve the construction of a binding law where there is none.

-To mention another example, the Lord instituted his memorial supper that consisted of “bread” and “fruit of the vine.”
-He further commanded, “this do” (Luke 22:19; cf. 1 Corinthians 11:24).
+To mention another example, the Lord instituted his memorial supper that consisted of bread and fruit of the vine.
+He further commanded, “this do” (Lk.
+22:19; cf. 1 Cor.
+11:24).
 In issuing the command as he did, he limited the communion elements to the items specified.

-The negative command, “forsake not the assembling of yourselves together” (Hebrews 10:25) implies a place for assembling.
-But the scriptures leave the type of place to the judgment of Christians — whether, as in the first century, in some area of the temple (Acts 2:46), in a private home (1 Corinthians 16:19), or even in a public school building (Acts 19:9).
+The negative command, “forsake not the assembling of yourselves together” (Heb.
+10:25) implies a place for assembling.
+But the scriptures leave the type of place to the judgment of Christians — whether, as in the first century, in some area of the temple (Acts 2:46), in a private home (1 Cor.
+16:19), or even in a public school building (Acts 19:9).

 The generic responsibility to teach does not contain an explicit pattern that regulates every instructional environment.
 A failure to recognize this has led to the fragmentation mentioned in the opening paragraph of this article.
 Some folks assume that because there is a general worship assembly on the Lord’s day, all church teaching must be done within the confines of that specific assembly.
 That assumption cannot be established biblically.

 Before leaving the matter of expediency, perhaps this notation is appropriate (for the benefit of any who may not really comprehend the nature of “expediency”).

 Expediency is not to be equated with the disposition that disdains Bible authority and advocates that one may autocratically encroach upon the “silence of the scriptures” by fabricating a personal, theological agenda.
 There can be no expediency without authority.